corymhall/corymhall.com/blog/content/devlog/cdk-diff-action/index.md

 #### [Projen](https://github.com/projen/projen) & [projen-github-action-typescript](https://github.com/projen/projen-github-action-typescript)

-If you are familiar with the CDK chances are that you are familiar with projen, and if not, you can think of projen as CDK for projects.
-Projen has a bunch of built-in project types, but it also allow you to create a project from a 3rd party library.
+If you are familiar with the CDK, chances are that you are familiar with projen, and if not, you can think of projen as CDK for projects.
+Projen has a bunch of built-in project types, but it also allows you to create a project from a 3rd party library.
 The [projen-github-action-typescript](https://github.com/projen/projen-github-action-typescript) library creates a GitHub actions project.